I am a fully qualified psychotherapist with a commitment to providing

 - 'false' self

-- The Fred Bulmer Centre in Hereford, Wall Street, HR4 9HP (weekly sessions)
+I offer consultation by appointment at the Fred Bulmer Centre in Hereford, Wall Street, HR4 9HP.

 Why is therapy effective?